bitcoinguardian/electrum/README.md

 # Guardian Address Plugin for Electrum

-This fork of Electrum implements the Guardian Address protocol, a proposed Bitcoin Improvement Proposal (BIP) for physical coercion resistance through on-chain signaling.
+This fork of Electrum implements support for Guardian Address, a proposed Bitcoin Improvement Proposal (BIP) for physical coercion resistance through on-chain signalling.

 ## Development Setup